 October - December 2014

-- City Hall renovations will transition from the North end of the building to the West and South side.
+- City Hall’s façade along the North side will be refaced and the re-skinning will transition to the West and South sides.
 The new elevator in City Hall will be installed and re-open for use.

 - The overhead electric poles along the west side of KCS between Austin and State will be removed.

-- The Oaks multi-family portion of the development is scheduled to open.
+- The Oaks multi-family portion of the development is scheduled to open in the Summer.

-- The parking garage will be opened to the public for use.
+- The 1st level of the City Center parking garage will be opened to the public for use.

 - Renovations at City Hall, street and drainage improvements, as well as streetscape are scheduled to be complete.